-- Labour, equipment, energy, transport, etc. - More rapid depreciation of equipment - In-kind contributions of supporters, etc. - Reduced use of coast and storage areas - Information and communication at all stages - Coordination and collaboration among actors - Loss of biodiversity and ecosystem services - Physical damage to items or reduction in value estimates can be calculated via sampling and scaling up.
+- Labour, equipment, energy, transport, etc. - More rapid depreciation of equipment - In-kind contributions of supporters, etc. - Reduced use of coast and storage areas - Information and communication at all stages - Coordination and collaboration among actors - Loss of biodiversity and ecosystem services - Physical damage to items or reduction in value

+Data with which to compute costs must be systematically and consistently collected.
+In Anguilla, the private sector and communities are very active in clean-up operations, so their real and in-kind costs must be fully counted.
+As with protocols for the estimation of sargassum volumes on beaches, financial estimates can be calculated via sampling and scaling up.
 Statistics for sargassum and financing should be determined by the types of decisions to be made, and calculations automated as much as possible, similar to the ecological parameters.
-Sargassum response budgets should be allocated to cover recurrent costs and maintenance.
+Sargassum response budgets should be allocated to cover recurrent costs and maintenance21.
 Variable costs can be more discretionary, with clear mechanisms for triggering disbursements to fit demands.
 Parametric insurance against sargassum risks should become more widely available in the future.

-Data with which to compute costs must be systematically and consistently collected.
-Some private sector firms and local communities are active in clean-up operations, so their real and in-kind costs must be fully counted.
-As with protocols for the estimation of sargassum volumes on beaches, financial